« Previous Page

 Ticks inhabit many regions, including Europe, Canada, and the United States.
 Although it is rare for travelers to contract diseases from ticks, some of the diseases are serious.
 For information on how to prevent tick bites, see the topic Tick Bites.

 Here are some tips that can help you avoid mosquitoes and other insects:

 Do not use home remedies like eating garlic, rubbing garlic on your skin, or taking vitamin B. They do not prevent bites.

 Many travelers underestimate the sun's strength and overestimate the amount of protection their sunscreen offers.
 This can add up to at least an uncomfortable sunburn and other skin damage.

-Steps you can take to protect yourself from the sun include using sunscreen, wearing a hat, and drinking plenty of fluids.
+Steps you can take to protect yourself from the sun include using sunscreen and wearing a hat and sunglasses.

-disease is a big risk while you are traveling, you should also be aware of the risk of injury.
+Although disease is a big risk while you are traveling, you should also be aware of the risk of injury.

 If you haven't had a tetanus shot in 10 years, you should get a booster dose before you leave on your trip.
 But if you don't get a tetanus shot before you leave, you should get one after an animal bite or an injury that results in a break in the skin.